mannypaeza/mannypaeza.github.io/README.md

 ## About
 ------
 I am a graduating Computer Science B.A student at Columbia University.
 I am a current research intern in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute.
-My research aims are in high-dimensional geometry for algorithms, functional analysis, discrete matehmatics and applications of pure matheamtics to algorithms.
+My research aims are in high-dimensional geometry for algorithms, functional analysis, discrete mathematics and applications of pure mathematics to algorithms.
+Previously, I have worked in quantum algorithms and computational neuroscience.
 I am one of the cofounders and coheads of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/).

 ## Projects and Publications
 ------